-The Company intends to qualify and will elect to be taxed as a REIT under sections 856 through 860 of the Code, commencing with the taxable year ending December 31 of the year in which the Offering is closed.
+Tax Status: The Company intends to qualify and will elect to be taxed as a REIT under sections 856 through 860 of the Code, commencing with its short taxable year ending December 31, 1997.
 If the Company qualifies for taxation as a REIT, the Company generally will not be subject to federal corporate income tax on its taxable income that is distributed to its stockholders.
 A REIT is subject to a number of organizational and operational requirements, including a requirement that it currently distribute at least 95% of its annual taxable income.
-Although the Company does not intend to request a ruling from the Internal Revenue Service (the "Service) as to its REIT status, the Company has received an opinion of Hunton & Williams, its legal counsel, that the Company will qualify as a REIT for its taxable year ending December 31 of the year in which the Offering is closed, and the Company's organization and proposed method of operation will enable it to continue to qualify as a REIT, which opinion is based on certain assumptions and representations about the Company's ongoing businesses and investment activities and other matters.
+Although the Company does not intend to request a ruling from the Internal Revenue Service (the "Service) as to its REIT status, the Company has received an opinion of its legal counsel that the Company qualifies as a REIT, which opinion is based on certain assumptions and representations about the Company's ongoing businesses and investment activities and other matters.
 No complete assurance can be given that the Company will be able to comply with such assumptions and representations in the future.
 Furthermore, such opinion is not binding on the Service or on any court.
 Even if the Company qualifies for taxation as a REIT, the Company may be subject to certain federal state and local taxes on its income and property.
 Failure to qualify as a REIT would render the Company subject to federal income tax (including any applicable alternative minimum tax) on its taxable income at regular corporate rates and distributions to the Company's stockholders in any such year would not be deductible.
-See "Risk Factors -- Legal Risks -- Tax Risks" and "Federal Income Tax Considerations -- Taxation of the Company."
+See "Risk Factors -- Legal Risks -- Tax Risks" and "Federal Income Tax Considerations --Taxation of the Company."